Skip to main content

 How you'll be assessed

-• Practical: presentations, videos, podcasts, lab work, creating artefacts.
+• Practical: examples include presentations, videos, podcasts, lab work, and creating posters.

 • Written exams: end of semester exams.

-• Coursework: essays, reports, in-class tests, portfolios, dissertation.
+• Coursework: examples include essays, reports, in-class tests, portfolios and dissertation.

-• Portfolio: compilation of evidence demonstrating professional practice.
+• IBMS Registration Portfolio: compilation of evidence demonstrating professional practice.

 • Competency: assessment of professional practice leading to independent working.